InputBlackBoxOutput/Byte-Computer/README.md

 Byte computer is an in-order, no register file, no-cache, non-pipelined and no branch predictor implementation of an 8-bit Turing complete computer thus making it extremely simple and small enough for TinyTapeout.

 ## How it works?
-The computer fetches instruction at the address in program counter which has an initial value of zero.
-The instruction is decoded and executed followed by setting appropriate condition flags.
-The program counter is incremented and the fetch -> decode -> execute process repeats untils halt instruction.
+The computer fetches instruction at the address in the program counter which has an initial value of zero.
+The instruction is decoded and then executed followed by setting appropriate condition flags.
+The program counter is incremented and the fetch -> decode -> execute process repeats until a halt instruction is fetched and executed.

 ![waveform](images/waveform.png)